fishyer/some-stars/README.md

 *   [overtake/TelegramSwift](https://github.com/overtake/TelegramSwift) - Source code of Telegram for macos on Swift 5.0

 *   [vsouza/awesome-ios](https://github.com/vsouza/awesome-ios) - A curated list of awesome iOS ecosystem, including Objective-C and Swift Projects

-*   [Cay-Zhang/RSSBud](https://github.com/Cay-Zhang/RSSBud) - An RSS feed discovery app for iOS/macOS that works particularly well with RSSHub, a popular feed generation service.
-Available on the App Store.

 *   [OpenFlutter/flutter\_share\_me](https://github.com/OpenFlutter/flutter_share_me) - Flutter Plugin for sharing contents to social media.
 You can use it share to Facebook , WhatsApp , Twitter And System Share UI.
 Support Url and Text.